 Voting rights are exercised either in person at these companies' shareholders' meetings or else via proxy voting.
-For proxy voting, Raiffeisen KAG has appointed the independent firm IVOX Glass Lewis (IGL) which provides support in Raiffeisen KAG's exercise of its voting rights.
+For proxy voting, Raiffeisen KAG has appointed the independent firm IVOX Glass Lewis (IGL) which provides support in

+Raiffeisen KAG's exercise of its voting rights.
 IGL offers a series of proxy voting services such as research, analyses and voting recommendations.
 Raiffeisen KAG makes use of these services but does not make decisions on this basis alone.
 IGL's input is thus merely of an advisory nature.

 Raiffeisen KAG's voting policy stipulates that, for non-Austrian shares, it will only exercise its voting right in case of a significant holding of voting stock in a company.
 This threshold is 0.5 %.
-In the case of Austrian shares, it has been agreed that Raiffeisen KAG will exercise its voting rights for as many positions as possible contained in Raiffeisen Sustainable AustriaPlus Equities regardless of the volume of shares held.
+For Austrian shares, it has been agreed that Raiffeisen KAG will exercise its voting right for all of the positions in Raiffeisen Austrian Equities regardless of the volume of shares held.
 This is in order to demonstrate that Raiffeisen KAG wishes to actively participate in all of the companies in its home market and to actively enter into a discussion with these companies' management.

 Within the scope of the proxy voting process, certain restrictions may apply in terms of the exercise of voting rights.
 Such restrictions include lock-up periods for the shares in question, long-term loaned shares, shareholders' meetings scheduled at short notice or else timing problems and the mandatory requirement of attending shareholders' meetings in person.
-Raiffeisen KAG will lend securities in exceptional cases only over the period of the Annual General Meeting.
 In some regions, the voting process may also entail high costs.
 Here, Raiffeisen KAG implements a cost/benefit analysis on behalf of its investors.
 It exercises its voting right in line with the "best effort principle".

-Where the management of a fund is transferred to a third party, the right to exercise voting rights will normally likewise be transferred to this third party (see Section 4.1.4).
+Where the management of a fund is transferred to a third party, the right to exercise voting rights will normally likewise be transferred to this third party (see Section 4.1.4 below).